codefellows-seattle-javascript-401d19/30-heaps-and-basic-sorting/lab-andrew/README.md

 #### Sort.selectionSort:

-This method works by scanning the unsorted array, finding the smallest number, and then splicing that value and pushing it to another array, which will be sorted.
+This method works by doing a loop through the entire array.
+Within that loop, it loops through the remainder of the array, the unsorted portion of the array, and finds the smallest number.
+It then splices that value and pushing it to the end of the sorted portion of the array (i.e. the beginning of the unsorted portion).

 #### Sort.bubbleSort: